 The Board believes in fostering an educational environment that is safe and free of discrimination for all students, regardless of sexual orientation, gender identity, or gender expression.
-This policy is designed to create a safe learning environment for all students and to ensure that every student has equal access to all school programs and activities.
-Failure of any school student or school employee to abide by the terms and provisions of this policy will subject such individual to disciplinary action.
+This policy is designed to create a safe learning environment for all students and to ensure that every student has equal access to all Charter School programs and activities.
+Failure of any School student or School employee to abide by the terms and provisions of this policy will subject such individual to disciplinary action.